Dasein732/EFCoreMigrationDI/README.md

         //protected override void Down(MigrationBuilder migrationBuilder)
     }

-I'll be using EF's version as a version prefix just to make it easier to handle potential breaking changes on specific versions.
+I'll be using EF's current version as a version prefix.